CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 ### Task 4: Deploy a service using kubectl

-In this task, you will deploy the web service using kubectl
+In this task, you will deploy the web service using kubectl.

 1. Open a **new** windows command prompt.